Termux – Run Linux On Android Devices, No Rooting Required!

 - Termux allows you to run almost all GNU/Linux commands.

 It also has some extra features.
 You can enable them by installing the addons.
 For instance, Termux:API addon will allow you to Access Android and Chrome hardware features.
-And probably the best part is the Termux-API also lets you use node-red and mqtt to interface Android and Linux based IOT devices.
+And probably the best part is the Termux-API lets you use node-red and mqtt to interface Android and Linux based IOT devices.
 For more details, check this link.

 The other useful addons are: